gbersac/electricity_manager/README.md

 # electricity_manager
 Api to manage your electricity production.
 This project has been made in a limited amount of time and is still considered a work in progress.
-Many mandatory features are still missing like encryption of user password in data base.
 See the issue page for more information.

 ## Installation